Who we are

 The Dr Hadwen Trust (DHT) is the UK’s leading non-animal medical research charity that funds and promotes the development of techniques and procedures to replace the use of animals in biomedical research.

-To further this aim, the DHT supports and assists scientists to implement existing techniques and develop new ones which are more human-relevant and replace animal experiments.
-We award grants to scientists in universities, hospitals and research organisations following a rigorous peer-reviewed selection procedure.
+To achieve our aim, the DHT supports and assists scientists to implement existing techniques and develop new ones which are more human-relevant and will replace animal experiments.
+We award grants to scientists in universities, hospitals and research organisations following a rigorous and independent peer-reviewed selection procedure.
 Only those projects with the highest scientific calibre and the best potential for the replacement of animals will be awarded funding.

-Funded solely by charitable donations, the DHT has awarded grants to over 160 research projects since 1971 for some of the most advanced and successful human-related techniques in the most diverse areas of medical research including cancer, Alzheimer’s, asthma, kidney, heart and liver disease and diabetes, to name only a few.
-To date, we continue to be the UK’s leading charity provider of grants solely dedicated to animal replacement research in medical research.
+Funded solely by charitable donations, the DHT has awarded grants to over 160 research projects since 1971 in diverse areas of medical research including cancer, Alzheimer’s disease, asthma, diabetes, kidney, heart and liver disease, to name only a few.
+To date, we continue to be the UK’s leading charity provider of grants solely dedicated to animal replacement research in biomedical research.

-We endeavour through promotion and education in the scientific, political and public communities the wider adoption of such techniques and strive to increase medical progress through this interaction.
-As a result, the DHT has grown into one of the world leading exponents of non-animal research and is consulted internationally for its expertise in replacement research methods by scientists, governments, education, animal welfare organisations and industry.
+We endeavour through promotion and education in the scientific, political and public communities, the wider adoption of such techniques and strive to increase medical progress through this interaction.
+As a result, the DHT has grown into one of the world leading exponents of non-animal research and is consulted internationally for its expertise in replacement research methods by scientists, governments, educational institutions, animal welfare organisations and industry.

 Today, the DHT is still centred on these founding principles and we continue to demonstrate that cutting-edge research methodologies have led to significant advances and innovations in pursuit of more human relevant approaches without the use of animals.